abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

   - ex: `online-algorithm` -> algorithm that can work when the data is coming-in, it doesn't have to have the entire array(data) at once, as we "keep one side of the array sorted and insert the others in their correct order"

+- It works by examining each item and compare it to items on its left, and insert the item in the correct position in the array

 - **steps:**
   ![insertion-sort](./img/insertion-sort-3.png)

   1. start by picking the `second` element in the array because we assume that the `first` element is already sorted.
      ![insertion-sort](./img/insertion-sort-0.png)
-  2. now compare the second element with (the one before it) and **swap** if necessary, then repeat until the element is in the correct order
+  2. now compare the second element with (the one before it (its left element)) and **swap** if necessary, then repeat until the element is in the correct order
      ![insertion-sort](./img/insertion-sort-1.png)
   3. continue to the next element and if it is in the (incorrect order), iterate through the sorted portion (the left side) to place the element in the correct place
      ![insertion-sort](./img/insertion-sort-2.png)